ga-wdi-curriculum/js-scope/scope.md

 ### Variables

-Variable are hoisted too, but *their values are not*.
+Variables are hoisted too, but *their values are not*.
 More precisely, variable initializations are hoisted, but value assignments are not hoisted.

 Variables are first **initialized**, meaning a space in memory is reserved or allocated for the name, but no value is assigned.
 That variable (or **reference**) will return `undefined` instead of triggering a `ReferenceError`.